 What type of university is Pacific?

 Pacific is a comprehensive university with three campuses and nine schools and colleges.
 Six of our schools and colleges provide undergraduate education on the Stockton campus, including a college of liberal arts and sciences (College of the Pacific).
 We also have six professional schools (law, dentistry, pharmacy, business, education and engineering), a graduate school, and an adult re-entry division.
-The other two campuses are the Pacific McGeorge School of Law in Sacramento and the Arthur A. Dugoni School of Dentistry in San Francisco.
+The other two campuses are the Sacramento campus and San Francisco campus which house the McGeorge School of Law and Arthur A. Dugoni School of Dentistry respectively.